rahilsh/apps-on-docker/README.md

-# dockerized-app #
+# docker-apps #

 Docker Configurations for popular apps

 ### Prerequisite
 * Docker setup and prior knowledge of docker and docker-compose
-* Basic understanding of dockerized apps
+* Basic understanding of dockerized apps in this repo